Dec 13, 2016

 If you have not heard back from us by the beginning of the submissions period following the one in which you submitted your story, please query.

 For some reason, we have had numerous problems responding to submissions from AOL users.
-Most of our responses get bounced back as undeliverable.
+Often our responses get bounced back as undeliverable.
 To prevent future frustration on all sides, please do not send submissions from AOL mailboxes.
 Thank you.

 We purchase first worldwide exclusive audio rights, as well as the right to keep the episode in which your story is produced available in our archives for as long as The Overcast remains in operation.
 We do not own your story, nor do we wish to.
 You are free to publish and sell it elsewhere in any other format.